-Scot Williams is an Actor, playwright and Novelist.
+Scot Williams is an actor, playwright, novelist and tutor.

-He grew up on a housing estate in Liverpool before moving to London following his big screen debut as Pete Best, in Iain Softley’s iconic 1994 Beatles Biog movie Backbeat,
+He made his big screen debut as Pete Best, in Iain Softley’s iconic 1994 Beatles Biog movie Backbeat,

 The following year he made his professional stage debut to rave reviews in the Jonathan Harvey play Rupert Street Lonely Hearts Club, which toured the UK with the English Touring Theatre before transferring to The West End’s Donmar Warehouse and Criterion Theatres.